IRS Form 8908 Instructions

 Frequently asked questions

-Wage requirements require all contractors involved in the new home construction pay their employees wages at a rate at least equal to that of the prevailing rates in the given locality.
+Wage requirements mandate that all contractors involved in the new home construction pay their employees wages at a rate at least equal to that of the prevailing rates in the given locality.
 The Secretary of Labor determines prevailing rates for this requirement.

 Where can I find IRS Form 8908?